Uh oh! Burst pipe?

 - Rinse and Dry: Rinse the area thoroughly with clean water and allow it to dry completely.
 Proper ventilation helps speed up drying and prevent mould regrowth.

-Don’t Let It Spread: Once finished, dispose of all contaminated cloths, sponges, and cleaning materials in sealed rubbish bags to prevent spores from escaping and spreading the mould problem.
+Keep It Contained: When you’re done, be sure to toss all contaminated cloths, sponges, and cleaning materials in sealed rubbish bags.
+This stops any pesky spores from escaping and spreading the mould around.

 Preventing Mould and Mildew Recurrence